|Night Float||2 months|

 Night Float: In addition to having a greater role in managing Labor and Delivery, second-year residents care for the gynecology patients overnight and see all emergency room patients.
 This provides them with the opportunity to perform urgent gynecologic surgeries if the need arises.

 Ob: Residents care for increasingly complicated antepartum and laboring patients and assume more teaching responsibilities for junior residents.
-Residents also have the opportunity to perform cerclages and breech extractions.
+Residents also have the opportunity to perform cerclages and breech extractions of second twins.

 Kaiser WCR: Three months are spent in Kaiser’s Diablo Service Area, centered at Kaiser Walnut Creek.
 This allows the resident to perform a large number of diverse gynecologic surgeries including vaginal, abdominal and laparoscopic hysterectomies, incontinence procedures including TVT and TOT, and prolapse procedures such as vaginal repairs, abdominal sacrocolpopexies and colpocleises.
 Night call is focused on helping manage a busy labor and delivery.

 Specialty Clinics and Jeopardy: Senior residents continue to manage their continuity clinics and increasing procedure clinics during their 3 months of Specialty Clinic and 1 month on Jeopardy.
 They also attend sub-specialty clinics, focusing on: family planning; Gyn-Onc, and FPMRS.
 During Jeopardy months in the latter half of the academic year they also assume chief responsibilities for services when PGY4’s are away.